-\$18-235-17-16 Shared-card, end-title screen credit. (a) Section 235-17(d)(3), HRS, requires that a production provide the State, at a minimum, a shared-card, end-title screen credit.
-A shared-card, end-title screen credit by:
+§18-235-17-17 Hawaii promotion; shared-card, end-title screen credit. (a) Section 235-17(d)(3), HRS, requires that a production provide the State a qualified Hawaii promotion, at a minimum, a shared-card, end-title screen credit.
+A shared-card, end-title screen credit is provided by:

-- (1) Including in the end credits of each qualified production the phrase "Filmed on location on the Island of in Hawaii with the assistance of Hawaii Production Tax Credits administered by the Hawaii Film Office and the Department of Taxation" and a logo provided by the Hawaii film office; and - (2) Including in each qualified production distributed by digital video disc, Blu-ray disc, digital download, or other media for the secondary market, a Hawaii promotional video approved by the Hawaii film office. - (b) A production must submit a still shot, frame grab, finished copy of the qualified production in a media format acceptable to the Hawaii film office, or other documentation that the Hawaii film office may require.
-[Eff 10/20/16] (Auth: HRS \$231-10.7) (Imp: HRS \$235-17)
+- (1) Including in the end credits of each qualified production the phrase "Filmed on location on the Island of in Hawaii with the assistance of Hawaii Production Tax Credits administered by the Hawaii Film Office and the Department of Taxation" and a logo provided by the Hawaii film office; and - (2) Including in each qualified production distributed by digital video disc, Blu-ray disc, digital download, or other media for the secondary market, a Hawaii promotional video approved by the Hawaii film office.

-§18-235-17-17 Evidence of reasonable efforts to hire local talent and crew. (a) Section 235-17(d)(4), HRS, requires that a production provide to the department of business, economic development, and tourism, evidence of reasonable efforts to hire local talent and crew.
+(b) A production must submit a still shot, frame grab, finished copy of the qualified production in a media format acceptable to the Hawaii film office, or other documentation that the Hawaii film office may require.
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17) §18-235-17-18 Evidence of reasonable efforts to hire local talent and crew. (a) Section 235-17(d)(4), HRS, requires that a production provide to the department of business, economic development, and tourism, evidence of reasonable efforts to hire local talent and crew.

-- (b) Evidence of reasonable efforts to hire local talent and crew means: - (1) Documentary evidence of having contacted State chapters of industry unions or guilds, including the date and time of any telephone calls, emails or other contact; the name of the union or guild representative contacted; the name of the production representative initiating contact; and the name of the union or guild contacted; or - Occumentary evidence of the specific means of notifying the public of the production's desire to hire local talent and crew, including copies of any press releases; solicitations; requests for proposals; bids; local newspaper ads; trade journal ads; flyers posted; open casting calls; radio spots; Hawaii film office website or other internet posting; or engagement of local production professionals as references for local talent and crew hires.
-[Eff 10/20/16] (Auth: HRS §231-10.7) (Imp: HRS §235-17)
+(b) Evidence of reasonable efforts to hire local talent and crew means:

+- (1) Documentary evidence of having contacted State chapters of industry unions or guilds, including the date and time of any telephone calls, emails or other contact; the name of the union or guild representative contacted; the name of the production representative initiating contact; and the name of the union or guild contacted; or - (2) Documentary evidence of the specific means of notifying the public of the production's desire to hire local talent and crew, including copies of any press releases; solicitations; requests for proposals; bids; local newspaper ads; trade journal ads; flyers posted; open casting calls; radio spots; Hawaii film office website or other internet posting; or engagement of local production professionals as references for local talent and crew hires.
+[Eff xx/xx/xx] (Auth: HRS §231-3(9)) (Imp: HRS §235-17)

-§18-235-17-18 Evidence of financial or in-kind contributions to educational or workforce development for the local film, television, and digital media industry. (a) Section 235-17(d)(5), HRS, requires that a production provide to the department of business, economic development, and tourism, evidence of financial or in-kind contributions or educational or workforce development efforts, in partnership with related local industry labor organizations, educational institutions, or both, toward the furtherance of the local film, television, and digital media industries.
+§18-235-17-19 Evidence of financial or in-kind contributions to educational or workforce development for the local film, television, and digital media industry. (a) Section 235-17(d)(6), HRS, requires that a production provide to the department of business, economic development, and tourism, evidence of financial or in-kind contributions or educational or workforce development efforts, in partnership with related local industry labor organizations, educational institutions, or both, toward the furtherance of the local film, television, and digital media industries.

-- (b) Only one contribution is necessary to satisfy the requirement under section 235-17(d)(5), HRS.
-However, a production may make multiple contributions. - (c) Refundable contributions do not satisfy section 235-17(d)(5), HRS.
-Any term allowing for refundability disqualifies a contribution from satisfying section 235-17(d)(5), HRS, including refundability contingent only upon a production failing to qualify to claim the credit under section 235-17, HRS. - (d) Contributions do not satisfy section 235-17(d)(5), HRS, if a charitable deduction is taken for the contribution under section 170 of the Internal Revenue Code of 1986, as amended, or under conformity to such section. - (e) Contributions are not qualified production costs. - (f) The following contributions qualify for purposes of section 235-17(d)(5), HRS: - (1) Financial contributions to State public or charter schools totaling at least 0.1 per cent of a production's qualified production costs or \$1,000, whichever is higher.
-Financial contributions must be made specifically to an arts program at a State public or charter elementary school, middle school, high school, or post-secondary school, preferably to a school in the same
+(b) Only one contribution is necessary to satisfy the requirement under section 235-17(d)(6), HRS.
+However, a production may make multiple contributions.

+(c) Refundable contributions do not satisfy section 235-17(d)(6), HRS.
+Any term allowing for refundability disqualifies a contribution from satisfying section 235-17(d)(6), HRS, including refundability contingent only upon a production failing to qualify to claim the credit under section 235-17, HRS.

+(d) Contributions do not satisfy section 235-17 (d) (6), HRS, if a charitable deduction is taken for the contribution under section 170 of the Internal Revenue Code of 1986, as amended, or under conformity to such section.

+(e) Contributions are not qualified production costs.

+(f) The following contributions qualify for purposes of section 235-17(d)(6), HRS: